acityinohio/bitbanter-archive/_posts/2014-05-21-glengarry-genius-bar.md

 *Moss:* What's your AppleID?

 *Blake:* Fuck you.
 That's my AppleID.
 You know why, mister?
 You drove a Hyundai to get here.
 I drove an eighty-thousand dollar Tesla.
 THAT'S my AppleID.
-And your's is you're wanting.
+And yours is you're wanting.
 You can't play in the man's game, you can't fix a teenager's Macbook Air - go home and tell your Roomba your troubles.
 Because only one thing counts in this life: maintaining the Reality Distortion Field.
 Getting them to believe that Apple products aren't commoditized Chinese lumps of aluminum by fixing those fuckers on the drop of a hat.
 You hear me you fucking bozos?

 *Blake presses a button on his iPhone, starting a hidden Keynote presentation*